Atiyakh/Fluxon/README.md

 - **Independent Server Architecture:** Fluxon is not tied to browser-based interaction, making it ideal for real-time and unconventional server setups.
 - **Simplified Reverse Requests:** Easily implement bidirectional communication without the complexity of WebSockets or low-level networking protocols.
 - **Flexible Routing:** Intuitive mapping of request paths to view functions with support for asynchronous workflows, enabling seamless request handling.
-- **Integrated Cloud Storage System:** Built-in cloud storage support acts like a media system with unparalleled flexibility and server-side authorization.
+- **Integrated Cloud Storage System:** Built-in cloud storage support acts like a media system (e.g., Django) but with unparalleled flexibility and server-side authorization.
 - **Database Integration:** Use a Django-inspired ORM to define models and manage schemas with SQLite for streamlined database operations.
 - **Secure Sessions:** Session-based authentication secured with private keys for robust communication.
 - **Python Object Serialization:** Effortlessly send and receive complex Python objects using `pickle`.
 - **Session Management:** Manage persistent client-server connections with advanced session handling.
 - **Asynchronous Support:** Optimize performance with async-ready components for servers, databases, and views.
-Fluxon.AsyncServer is 21% faster than Django (see [benchmark testcases](https://github.com/Atiyakh/Fluxon/tree/main/benchmarks))

 ---